amihaiemil/amihaiemil.github.io/_posts/2017-05-23-meet-charles-michael.markdown

 Of course, everyone can say ``hello``, but only the repo owner can give other types of commands.
 In the near future, the commanders' list will be configurable via a ``.charles.yml`` file.

+The bot will never do any actions on its own.
+No re-trial, no recurring processes -- everything starts with a Github comment addressed to it, [always](https://github.com/amihaiemil/amihaiemil.github.io/issues/20).

 Feel free to use this if you have a gh-pages website of blog.
 If you need another scheme of colors for the search widget, just open an issue [here](https://github.com/opencharles/charles-search-box) or make a PR with it -- it's a small CSS addition.

 You can find more details about the bot's architecture [here](https://github.com/opencharles/charles-rest/blob/master/architecture.md).
-If you want to deploy it on your own AWS infrastructure, you can do that easily, by setting some system properties, as described [here](https://github.com/opencharles/charles-rest#if-you-wish-to-install-it-on-your-own-infrastructure).
+If you want to deploy it on your own AWS infrastructure, you can do that easily by setting some system properties, as described [here](https://github.com/opencharles/charles-rest#if-you-wish-to-install-it-on-your-own-infrastructure).